Yaruno292/Perfect_Maze/README.md

 # What is it about

-I needed to create a perfect maze.
+I needed to create a perfect maze. <br>
-This is my attempt to create one.
+This is my attempt to create one. <br>

 It randomly generates a path.
 When its blocked/surrounded by